 World gold prices have increased sharply and then decreased sharply in the past.
 Photo: UN

-Gold fever 2010-2011 then plummeted from 2011-2015
+The gold fever of 2010-2011 and then the decline from 2011-2015

 In less than two years, from early 2010 to August 2011, the world gold price nearly doubled, from about 1,000 USD/ounce to 1,825 USD/ounce.

 The main reason comes from the change in monetary policy after the crisis.
-The Fed started to reduce the QE program since 2013, after pumping trillions of dollars into the economy.
+The Fed started to reduce the QE program from 2013, after pumping trillions of dollars into the economy.
 Inflation decreased, the USD recovered, the US economy grew again, the stock market boomed,... all of which reduced the attractiveness of gold.

 In Vietnam, the price of SJC gold fluctuated strongly, from 35 million VND/tael in 2010, increased to 49 million VND/tael in 2011, then decreased to 34 million VND/tael in 2015.